Are Succulents Poisonous to Cats? Should you grow them indoors? Find out the answers and get your doubts cleared!

 1. Aloe Vera

 It’s a very common succulent and used widely for medicinal and cosmetic purposes.
-While it’s completely harmless, beneficial and edible for humans, it’s toxic to cats.
+While it’s completely harmless, beneficial, and edible for humans, it’s toxic to cats.
 It’s because of the compounds Saponins, and Anthraquinones found in aloe vera.

 When ingested, these compounds can cause diarrhea, vomiting, and lethargy.
 In true aloe, anthracene, anthraquinones, and glycosides are present, which can cause the urine color to turn red and vomiting.

 How to Grow an Aloe Plant

-Kalanchoe is florist’s favorite plant, and without a doubt, it’s one of the best flowering succulents.
+Kalanchoe is a florist’s favorite plant, and without a doubt, it’s one of the best flowering succulents.
 While it’s non-toxic to humans, it’s toxic to cats, dogs, and livestock.

 Due to the taste, your pet will not ingest it to the lethal level, but it can cause vomiting, diarrhea, or abnormal beating of the heart.
-If you don’t trust your cat, make sure to place it out of there reach.
+If you don’t trust your cat, make sure to place it out of their reach.
 Don’t forget to read this informative article here.

 4. Chinese Jade

-If your cat is showing any abnormal behavior such as drunkenness or tremors, eating this succulent might be the reason.
+If your cat is showing any abnormal behavior, such as drunkenness or tremors, eating this succulent might be the reason.

 Although the ill effects may subside with time, still the affected cat might fall off while climbing or do something stupid.
 So keep a close watch on them in the first 24 hours.

-All these succulents can be mild to moderately toxic and ingesting them can lead to temporary medical consequences such as depression, anorexia, vomiting, diarrhea.
+All these succulents can be mild to moderately toxic and ingesting them can lead to temporary medical consequences such as depression, anorexia, vomiting, and diarrhea.

 A more severe problem is liver damage, which occurs if eaten in a large amount.
 Usually, these plants are grown in hanging baskets; this way, you can keep them out of reach from your pets.

-- Burro’s Tail
+3. Burro’s Tail

-- Hens and Chickens
+5. Hens and Chicks